cabenavidesg/cabenavidesg.github.io/_posts/2025-04-20-LuminetPaper.md

 {% highlight python %}
 """
-Here you can see the code for the plot below.
+In this part of the code, we define the black hole mass M, the Schwarzschild radius r_s (horizon), the photon radius (critical radius) and the function representing the effective potential.
+We use geometrized units and create an arrange of values for r
 """
 """
-The black hole mass, we use geometriced units
-"""
 M = 1

-"""
-Horizon (Schwarzschild radius)
-"""
 r_s = 2*M

-"""
-Photon sphere radius
-"""
 r_c = 3*M
-"""
-The values of the radial coordinate
-"""
+b_c = 3*np.sqrt(3)*M
 radial_coordinate = np.arange(r_s,100, 0.01)
-"""
-Apparent Horizon
-"""
-b_c = 3*np.sqrt(3)*M
 """
 Definition of the effective potential
 """